MephistoDevelop/SocialBook/README.md

 #### Database Requirements

-The project runs on PSQL.
-For running this application you must have a default PSQL role WITH LOGIN CREATEDB
+The project runs on PostgreSQL.

-For altering or creating a PSQL role run the following commands in Postgres console
+To run this application you must have a default PSQL role WITH LOGIN CREATED  and then run or create a PSQL role run the following commands in the Postgres console

       For Creating a User:
       postgres=# CREATE ROLE role_name WITH LOGIN CREATEDB;